 – champagne and blush tones

-– jewel – especially emerald, sapphire and Pantone colour of the year, ultraviolet
+– jewel – especially emerald and sapphire

 What colour should you choose?
 According to Coco Chanel, ‘the best colour in the world is the one that looks good on you’.